 - 6.5.1 There is a wide range of employment land on the Island, to suit a variety of occupiers and economic sectors. - 6.5.2 Feedback indicates the importance of ensuring we are delivering a range of different quality of office accommodation to meet all business needs (e.g. start-ups, high net worth individuals to financial corporations).
-There is a growing demand now and in the future for small to medium sized units of high quality, due to changing working practices and demand from high net worth individuals.
-Covid 19 has accelerated the trend to work from home, whether that's just temporary or not remains to be seen.
-Nevertheless, Covid 19 is likely to have a significant long-lasting impact on future requirements.
+Continued development of large floorplate premises at Admiral Park alongside demand for small to medium high quality units continues to demonstrate vibrancy in the market.
+Covid 19 has accelerated the trend to work from home although whether this is a temporary or permanent situation is yet to be established with absolute certainty.
 Further research is required on the future requirements for office accommodation and the appropriate mix in the portfolio and any implications for policy should be explored as part of the full review of the IDP. - 6.5.3 Generally, feedback and review of planning permissions indicates that Policy MC4 works well in practice, however the continued desirability of seeking all stock to upgrade where feasible to primary accommodation is questioned.
-The delivery of new primary office accommodation in the development of Regeneration Areas and Harbour Action Areas that is adaptable to suit medium to large businesses remains key to meeting future requirements. - 6.5.4 With regard to industry, storage and distribution, the monitoring indicates that the majority of planning permissions for development (both land and floorspace) for these uses continues to be located Outside of the Centres.
-Planning Policy's intention is to direct the majority of development towards the designated KIAs or their expansion areas to bring much needed investment into the designated areas and improve the quality of their accommodation.
-As the trend for development Outside the Centres has continued over the last 4 years, further investigation into the operation of the relevant policies controlling development Outside of the Centres should be undertaken to inform the full review of the IDP (2016). - 6.5.5 Overall, there were losses on standalone sites within the Main Centres as envisaged and creation of new units within the designated Key Industrial Areas indicating the policies are giving a suitable level of support to this sector. - 6.5.6 It is recommended that continued consultation with the Committee for Economic Development and industry is undertaken regarding the future business needs and emerging sectors.
+The delivery of new primary office accommodation at Admiral Park alongside possible development of Regeneration Areas and Harbour Action Areas is likely to remain key to meeting future requirements. - 6.5.4 With regard to industry, storage and distribution, 2021 planning permissions indicate gains and losses in land and floorspace were of a limited scale only and occurred within Main and Local Centres and also Outside the Centres with no particular area dominating.
+This is in contrast to previous years where development Outside the Centres was of a notable magnitude.
+Continued monitoring is key to establish any longer term trend and will inform any future review of the IDP (2016) - 6.5.5 Limited losses on standalone sites within the Main and Local Centres Centres occur alongside development in the designated Key Industrial Areas indicating the policies offer a level of support to this sector. - 6.5.6 It is recommended that continued consultation with the Committee for Economic Development and industry is undertaken regarding the future business needs and emerging sectors.